bhrigu123/Instant-Lyrics/README.md

 You can find several ways of doing so.
 You can also follow the below steps:

-(You will have to use `sudo` while doing this from terminal)
+(From the terminal)

-* Create a new file in the location `/usr/share/applications` and name it `instant-lyrics.desktop`
+* `sudo touch /usr/share/applications/instant-lyrics.desktop`.
+(Creates a new file in /usr/share/applications).

-* Open this file with an editor and paste the following in it:
+* Open this new file with an editor.
+Eg. opening with gedit: `gedit /usr/share/applicationsinstant-lyrics.desktop`.
+Paste the following in it:

 ```
 [Desktop Entry]